P0106 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 Concluding Thoughts On The P0106 Code

-If you have this error code pop up, don’t worry.
-You can usually solve it with a simple sensor replacement.
+If you encounter this error code, don’t worry.
+You can typically resolve it with a straightforward sensor replacement.

 This leads to poor fuel economy and an unreliable driving experience.
 Running rich means lots of components will clog up with hydrocarbons, including: